-Psychiatry gets revised diagnostic manualDecember 3rd, 2012 in Psychology & Psychiatry /
+Psychiatry gets revised diagnostic manualDecember 3, 2012 by Amanda Gardner, Healthday Reporter in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—The long-awaited revision of the Diagnostic and Statistical Manual of Mental Disorders (DSM) has been approved, bringing with it a series of revisions, additions and subtractions to the tome that is considered the Bible of psychiatry.